7RU7H/Archive/Persistence/Active-Directory-Persistence/AD-Persistence-GPOs.md

 -   Ensure Windows updates are applied promptly.
 -   Disable use of the NTLM v1 authentication protocol (which is weaker than Kerberos).

 Group Policy Management (GPM) define policies directly on to the AD structure.
 Domain-joined computers would then pull all policies from SYSVOL periodically and apply the relevant ones.
-By default, policies are replicated every 15 minutes through the gpupdate application.
+By default, policies are replicated every 15 minutes through the `gpupdate` application.
 See [[AD-Group-Policy-Objects-Exploitation]].
 Concerning persistence, it is a matter of configuration of GPO hooks:

 -   Restricted Group Membership - Results in administrative access to all or some hosts within the domain
 -   Logon Script Deployment - Shell callback every time a user authenticates to a host in the domain.

 Requires some [[Shells]] as one is none and two is one.
-Powershell or Batch as Windows allows us to execution through logo GPO.
+PowerShell or Batch as Windows allows us to execution through logo GPO.
 Copy the scripts to the SYSVOL directory like: `C:/Windows/SYSVOL/sysvol/$domain/scripts/`

 Create GPO:
 1. Open MMC
 2. `File -> Add/Remove Snap-in`
 3. Select `Group Policy Management` Snap-in and click `Add` and then `Ok` Then write our contents to the Default Domain Policy, which should propagate to all AD objects.
-Conside the your context and strategy
+Consider the your context and strategy
 1. Choose an OU and select `Create a GPO in this domain`
 2. Give GPO a name
 3. `Right Click -> Enforced` - ensure that your policy will apply, even if there is a conflicting policy